Prophylactic vs Therapeutic Dosing in Fibrosis Models

 Why Prophylactic Dosing "Lies"

-3. Clinical disconnect: At the point of clinical dosing, IPF patients already have advanced fibrosis (Ashcroft score ≥5 equivalent).
+- Clinical disconnect: At the point of clinical dosing, IPF patients already have established advanced fibrosis (with features such as honeycombing and fibroblastic foci).
 Day 0 prophylactic dosing does not reflect this clinical scenario at all.

 A Startling Statistic